“Wine is Sunlight Held Together by Water”

 On their 22 acre property, the rows and rows of gleaming grapes catch your eye as you turn up the road onto the property.
 Six acres of land are given over to the succulent fruit, shimmering in the sun in hues of purples, golds, and greens.

-Farther up the country road is the winery and tasting room, a testament to the fact that production is a local, hands-on affair, from harvest to bottle, and a labor of love for the couple.
+Farther up the country road is the winery and tasting room and the best cabinets for wine, a testament to the fact that production is a local, hands-on affair, from harvest to bottle, and a labor of love for the couple.

 Both Rip and Cindy have “full time” jobs, but spend all their spare time out in the fields, netting, irrigating and tending to the grapes.
 Wine production from grapes is a five-step, time-intensive process: harvesting, crushing and pressing, fermenting, clarification (removing solids such as tannins and proteins), racking (transfer to oak barrels or steel tanks), corking, and bottling.